ihawryluk/ihawryluk.github.io/_pages/projects.md

-*The projects listed below are project I substantially contributed to but did not lead*
+*The projects listed below are projects I substantially contributed to but did not lead.*